Tools I use

 - I still recommend VSCode for new developers because it’s free and easy to get started.
 (Cursor builts on top of VSCode anyway).

-- By the way, I created a video series to help you get started with Visual Studio Code if you’re new.
+- Here’s a video series to help you get started with Visual Studio Code if you’re new.
+And some keyboard shortcut customisations if you’re into that sorta thing.

-- Theme: I use Twilight Cosmos (made by yours truly).
+- Theme: I use Twilight Cosmos.
+(I made this).

-- Before that I’ve used Moonlight 2 Italic and Night Owl.
+- Before this, my other favourites are Moonlight 2 Italic and Night Owl.

 - Terminal: I tend to use iTerm2, but the integrated terminal in Cursor / Visual Studio Code is great too.